beingaturtle/beingaturtle.github.io/docs/task2.md

     <figure markdown = "span"> ![Image title](./assets/task2/T2_S10.png){ loading=lazy } </figure>

     !!!
 Note
-        You can edit your email signature anyway you'd like and feel free to refer to our sample signature
+        You can edit your e-mail signature anyway you'd like and feel free to refer to our sample signature

 5. **Click the blue button “Save”**, after you finish editing to save.